alijon208/alijon208/README.md

 ### 🚀 About Me
 💡 I'm an aspiring **Frontend Developer** who loves turning ideas into beautiful and functional web experiences.
-🌱 Currently learning **HTML, CSS, SCSS, JavaScript, React, Node.js, and Bootstrap**.
+🌱 Currently learning **HTML, CSS, SCSS, JavaScript, React, Redux, Firebase, and Bootstrap**.
 🎯 My goal is to become a professional frontend engineer and work on real-world projects.
 ⚡ Fun fact: I never stop experimenting with design and animations!